obay/terraform-azurerm-taggingpolicies/README.md

 - Purpose
 - Department

-All tags from the resource group will be inherited by the resources within the resource group if not defined on the resource.
+All tags from the resource group will be inherited by the resources within the resource group if not defined on the resource level directly.